rakesh-singh/awstest/README.md

 docker-nginx-https-redirect
 ===========================

-A simple nginx container that redirects all http requests to https.
+A simple NGINX container that redirects all http requests to https.

 The Dockerfile.proxy_protocol and nginx.conf.proxy_protocol files will build a Docker container with the [real_ip](http://nginx.org/en/docs/http/ngx_http_realip_module.html) module.
 This is useful for redirecting http -> https traffic for a [Rancher](https://rancher.com) server behind a AWS ELB which uses websockets.